-Neuroscientists at the Advance Brain Research Institute in Minnesota have found that there is a direct connection between ‘intention to buy’ and the firing of a particular area of the brain called ‘sub-cingulous minor’, until now not well studied and only associated to some degenerative diseases.
+Neuroscientists at the Advance Brain Research Institute in Minnesota have found that there is a direct connection between ‘intention to buy’ and the firing of a particular area of the brain called ‘sub-cingulous minor’, until now not well studied and only associated with some degenerative diseases.

 Using the latest techniques on Turbo Magnetic Brain Imaging (TMBI), they could see that a group of volunteers who expressed ‘interest to buy’ when confronted with an online shopping catalogue, had a significantly different ‘firing’ of those cells, as seen by neuroimaging signals called ‘flurescent sparks’, when compared with another group that was neutral or not interested.

-This research supports the hypothesis that paleo-encephalic structures (the so called ‘old reptilian brain’) where the ‘sub-cingulous minor’ sits, explain the desire to buy or ‘acquire’, a finding that no doubt will please the modern science of neuro-marketing.
+This research supports the hypothesis that paleo-encephalic structures (the so called ‘old reptilian brain’) where the ‘sub-cingulous minor’ sits, explains the desire to buy or ‘acquire’, a finding that no doubt will please the modern science of neuro-marketing.

 It gets better.
-What is more surprising is that patients with a lesion in adjacent areas, as shown in another study of post car accident patients, seem to also have significant changes in the ‘desire to acquire’, a jargon used in this research area.
+What is more surprising is that patients with a lesion in adjacent areas, as shown in another study of post car accident patients, seem to also have significant changes in the ‘desire to acquire’, jargon used in this research area.
 In a parallel study, at least two of these patients with ‘severe compulsive habits’ recovered completely from those habits once they were discharged and after surgery.

 Both the ‘sub-cingulous minor’ and its adjacent area, known as ‘the basin, seem to explain a remarkable high number of human behaviours, from the above ‘intention to acquire’ to compulsive habits and also alertness and ‘lack of fatigue’.